thuntran/valetbike/README.md

   `mysql -u root -p`\
   `CREATE DATABASE valetbike_development;`\
   `exit`
+- Run the database migrations with:\
+  `rake db:migrate`
 - Populate the database (by importing data from CSV files) with:\
   `rake import_data:data`.
-- Then run the database migrations with:\
-  `rake db:migrate`

 ### 6. Confirm that the app runs